 The parents/guardians of any student to be recommended to Denver Public Schools for expulsion will be notified in advance of the school's recommendation.
-A student's family may elect to appeal a suspension decision or expulsion referral to the chief executive officer of KIPP Colorado Public Schools.
-The family may bring counsel with them if they so desire.
-In all events of expulsion, the school leader will work in conjunction with the family to find the best possible alternative setting.
+A student's family may elect to appeal an expulsion referral to the chief executive officer of KIPP Colorado Public Schools.